Key takeaways:

 Follow these three steps to calculate your labor cost:

 - Calculate labor hours.
-Determine the number of hours a job will take, and then multiply that by the number of employees needed.
+Determine the number of hours a job will take in your commercial cleaning estimate.
+Then, multiply that by the number of employees needed.
 This gives you your labor hours.
 For example, say you’re cleaning a small office space and you know the job will take four hours and three employees.
 This means your labor hours are 12 (4 x 3 = 12).

 - Calculate hourly labor cost.
 This includes hourly wages and extras like workers’ compensation, taxes, and other employee-related expenses.
 Twenty percent is usually a reliable amount to add for these extras.
 For example, if you pay employees a $15 hourly wage, your hourly labor cost is actually $18 ($15 x 1.2).